threepointone/glamor/docs/css-as-values.md

 .x { @apply --error }
 .y:hover { @apply --error; font-style: italic }
 ```
 This is great! `@apply` allows custom property sets, which can be further composed.
-Like regular css, it's not 'dynamic', and you'll have to get consumers to compile to this spec.
+You'll have to get consumers to compile to this spec, but it seems like a good feature to land.

-- similarly, your favorite css preprocessor might have some form of mixin construct to apply rules(eg - [sass](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins), [less](http://lesscss.org/features/#mixins-feature).
-These are nice too, but can't be dynamic, but have the mental overhead of having to learn a custom DSL.
+- similarly, your favorite css preprocessor might have some form of mixin construct to apply rules(eg - [sass](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins), [less](http://lesscss.org/features/#mixins-feature). sass also has [an extend construct](http://www.sass-lang.com/documentation/file.SASS_REFERENCE.html#_in_directives) that's very close to what we need.
+These are nice too, but can't be dynamic, and have the mental overhead of having to learn a custom DSL.
 Speaking of which...

 css-in-js has the advantage of being able to leverage javascript, and gives us good alternatives.
 Some examples -